doomdev-slay/Busyx-Linux/README.md

 # Running Busyx

-You will need to get linux kernel bzImage from here: https://kernel.org/
+You can get the latest linux bzImage here: https://kernel.org/

 To compile new version of initramfs run: